Five key ingredients for success are: Architecture, App Classification, Measurement, Data Layer, Visualization Layer and Workflow

 For every action, there is an equal and opposite reaction – and the market success of Netflix has caused a massive pendulum swing in the market.
 Netflix grew popular as an aggregator of video, essentially giving users the ability to watch a wide variety of content from a single account.
-Amazon Prime and Hulu followed, and now every content owner is...
+Amazon Prime and Hulu followed, and now every content owner is looking...

-By Cam Cullen, VP of Global Marketing August 30, 2019
+By Cam Cullen, VP of Government Solutions August 30, 2019

 We often talk about the big brands on the internet and their dominance.
 Last year, I did a spotlight on Asia that showed that Google was over 40% of the connections in Asia, and in the mobile report, Facebook was over 20% of all mobile traffic.
 I decided to dig through the Phenomena data to discover how the brands' library of applications and content would...

-By Cam Cullen, VP of Global Marketing August 26, 2019
+By Cam Cullen, VP of Government Solutions August 26, 2019

 The 2019 Global Internet Phenomena Report is almost in the bag, so it is time to start the pre-report series of blogs where I "leak" data out from the report — we might even call this the "Hidden Cam Show," where I expose data for the whole world to see!
-The Internet Phenomena data this year is even more interesting than last year (at least to me) and...
+The Internet Phenomena data this year is even more interesting than last year (at least to me) and the...